 Rotisserie Prime Rib Roast

-I scored the family recipe for Prime Rib Roast.
-This may well be the best Christmas gift they could have given me.
-This family recipe is a fairly recent development, perfected after I was married and out of the house.
-The only problem is that now I yearn for another kitchen gadget—a Showtime Rotisserie.
+Our family recipe for rotisserie prime rib roast made with a Ronco Showtime Rotisserie.
+The key to this recipe is the amazing dry rub.
 Every time my husband and I visit my parents we get at least one or two amazing meals made from this appliance.
-Whether my parents rotisserie chicken, prime rib, or tenderloin, it doesn’t matter.
+Whether my parents make rotisserie chicken, prime rib, or tenderloin, it doesn’t matter.
 Everything made in the Showtime turns out delicious.

 How to make rotisserie prime rib